Paul Sullivan & Laura Harker round-up some spring-themed events and activities…

 Park Life

-This being Berlin, parks tend to offer a variety of historical thrills too, from the vast Russian monument at Treptower Park, the various memorials scattered around Volkspark Friedrichshain, or the WW2-era Flak Tower at Humboldthain.
-At Naturpark Schöneberger Südgelände you can also find remnants of the old railway line (tracks, repair workshops, a water tower) that used to run through the area.
+This being Berlin, parks tend to offer a variety of historical thrills too, from the vast Soviet monument at Treptower Park, the various memorials scattered around Volkspark Friedrichshain, or the World War Two-era Flak Tower at Humboldthain.

 Other perks include great views (and exercise) at the top of Viktoria Park, vintage shopping on Sundays at Mauerpark’s flea market, and cycling, roller-blading or kite-surfing along the runway at Tempelhofer Feld.
 If it’s warm enough, you can even enjoy an al fresco beer or two in the many park-based beer gardens.